Roeli1996/ha-ecowater-hydrolink/README.md

 **Home Assistant integration for Ecowater water softeners via the Hydrolink platform.**

-This custom integration retrieves 'real-time' data from your Ecowater water softener through the 'Hydrolink API' and displays it as sensors and binary sensors in Home Assistant.
+This custom integration retrieves real-time data from your Ecowater water softener through the Hydrolink API and displays it as sensors and binary sensors in Home Assistant.
 You can monitor water usage, salt level, regeneration status, alerts, and many other parameters.
-Many more sensors are available in the API.
-Currently, the most relevant sensors have been added.
+The API offers many more sensors; currently the most relevant ones have been added.

-API refers to the European platform.
+> **🌍 Multi-region support:** Starting from version 1.1.0, you can select your region during configuration:
+> - **Europe** (`app.hydrolinkhome.eu`)
+> - **US / Other** (`app.hydrolinkhome.com`)

 ## 📦 Features

-- Extensive sensor values such as salt percentage, water usage (today/total), estimated days until salt runs out, flow rate, hardness, regeneration count, etc.
+- Extensive sensor values: salt percentage, water usage (today/total), estimated days until salt runs out, flow rate, hardness, regeneration count, and more.
-- Binary sensors for regeneration status, salt and leak alerts.
+- Binary sensors for regeneration status, salt alerts, leak alerts, and system errors.
 - Automatic API token renewal.
 - Configurable update interval (via options).
-- Supports multiple devices?
-(The API returns one device, but the code is prepared for multiple.)
+- Multi-region support (EU and US).

 ## 🔧 Installation